Ronnie Cole eyed the little white

-house on the other side of Twentieth Street in quiet appraisal.
+white house on the other side of Twentieth Street in quiet

-It looked like a lot of the houses up here on the big hill
+appraisal.
+It looked like a lot of the houses up here on

-between Gaffey Street and Western Avenue.
-A small white stucco
+the big hill between Gaffey Street and Western Avenue.
+A

 It was better kept up, Ronnie

-like so many places around this area.
-And it was somewhat old
+out like so many places around this area.
+And it was somewhat

-fashioned because the owner was a sweet little old lady who
+old fashioned because the owner was a sweet little old lady

-hadn’t changed the way the garden was decorated since
+who hadn’t changed the way the garden was decorated

-the start of the Vietnam War.
-He’d seen her bundled into
+since the start of the Vietnam War.
+He’d seen her bundled

-a mini-van with disabled veterans plates by an old man who
+into a mini-van with disabled veterans plates by an old man

-crossed the street, heading for the alley behind the house.
+and crossed the street, heading for the alley behind the

-He didn’t bother to count how many houses it was from
+house.
+He didn’t bother to count how many houses it

-the cross street, there was no way he could mistake it.
-Second
+was from the cross street, there was no way he could mistake

-house down from one of those cheesy tenement apartments.
-Surrounded
+it.
+Second house down from one of those cheesy tenement apartments.

-by flower beds full of pink plastic flamingo statues.
-Ronnie
+Surrounded by flower beds full of pink plastic flamingo statues.

-couldn’t remember if he’d ever seen any other flamingos
+Ronnie couldn’t remember if he’d ever seen any

 He’d

-thought of it.
-The trick was to do your homework, and
+he thought of it.
+The trick was to do your homework,

-blend in.
+and blend in.
 Ronnie knew that he had and he did.
-He was
+He

 either Caucasian or Hispanic depending on the witnesses